 It has a triangular form, $u_t$ does not contain the odd function, but it is a very interesting equation from integrability and supersymmetry point if view.
 This equation has been first considered by Becker and Becker \cite{Backer} and it was named later as B extension of supersymmetric KdV equation \cite{Das}.

-This system possess infinite number of the superbosonic conservation laws.
+This system possesses infinite number of the superfermionic conservation laws.
 For example,

 where lower index in $H$ denotes the dimension of the expression.
-Assuming that $deg A$ denotes the dimension of $A$, we have
+Assuming that $deg(A)$ denotes the dimension of $A$, we have

-The gradients of these superbosonic conservation laws will be a superfermionic function.
-Therefore, our bi-hamiltonian structure is living in the superfermionic space and hence the hamiltonians operators should be symmetrical operators.
+The variational derivative $\frac{\delta }{\delta \Phi} $ of these superbosonic conservation laws will be a superfermionic function.
+Therefore, our bi-Hamiltonian structure is living in the superfermionic space and hence the Hamiltonians operators should be symmetrical operators.

-The bi-hamiltonian structure is easy to obtain using the formula (\ref{kkdv}) in which we assume $u ={\cal D}\Phi ~~ => ~~ \Phi = {\cal D}^{-1}u $ from which follows
+The bi-Hamiltonian structure is easy to obtain using the formula (\ref{kkdv}) in which we assume $u =({\cal D}\Phi) ~~ => ~~ \Phi = ({\cal D}^{-1}u) $ from which follows